Marcus5408/orv-analysis/README.md

 # Omniscient Reader's Viewpoint Word Cloud
-All the stuff I used to generate the wordcloud.
+All the stuff I used to generate a wordcloud of ORV.

 Includes:
 - Unpacked EPUB (raw XHTML files)